savchenkoaddev/TraffiLearn.WebApi/README.md

 You can download .NET from the [official .NET website](https://dotnet.microsoft.com/en-us/download).

-If you are eager to run the API tests, please follow the next steps:
+After installing .NET, please follow the next steps:
 1. **Make sure** you have repository files installed.
 2. **Navigate to the `src` folder of the API** in your terminal.
 3. **Set the needed environment variables via CLI** (see previous sections).